This policy sets out the way in which Re-engage conforms to data protection legislation and protects all personal data held within its systems.

 - The responsible person shall take responsibility for the charity’s ongoing compliance with this policy.

-- The charity shall register with the Information Commissioner’s Office as an organisation that processes personal data.
+- The charity has registered with the Information Commissioner’s Office as an organisation that processes personal data.

 Lawful, fair, and transparent processing